RAKWireless/udp-packet-forwarder/README.md

 ## Introduction

-Deploy a LoRaWAN gateway running the UDP Packet Forwarder protocol in a docker container inside your Raspberry Pi or compatible SBC.
+Deploy a LoRaWAN gateway running the UDP Packet Forwarder protocol in a docker container in your computer, Raspberry Pi or compatible SBC.

 This project is based on rak-common-for-gateway project (https://github.com/RAKWireless/rak-common-for-gateway).